spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

     },
     "request": {
       "timestamp_ns": "number - current Unix timestamp in nanoseconds" },
+    "previous_run": {
+      "based_on_local_workspace": "boolean - whether the run stems from a local preview", "branch": "string - the branch the run was triggered from", "changes": [
+        {
+          "action": "string enum - added | changed | deleted",
+          "entity": {
+            "address": "string - full address of the entity", "name": "string - name of the entity", "type": "string - full resource type or \"output\" for outputs", "entity_vendor": "string - the name of the vendor", "entity_type": "string - the type of entity, possible values depend on the vendor", "data": "object - detailed information about the entity, shape depends on the vendor and type" },
+          "phase": "string enum - plan | apply"
+        }
+      ],
+      "commit": {
+        "author": "string - GitHub login if available, name otherwise", "branch": "string - branch to which the commit was pushed", "created_at": "number  - creation Unix timestamp in nanoseconds", "hash": "string - the commit hash",
+        "message": "string - commit message"
+      },
+      "created_at": "number - creation Unix timestamp in nanoseconds", "drift_detection": "boolean - is this a drift detection run", "flags" : ["string - list of flags set on the run by other policies" ], "id": "string - the run ID",
+      "runtime_config": {
+        "before_init": ["string - command to run before run initialization"], "project_root": "string - root of the Terraform project", "runner_image": "string - Docker image used to execute the run", "terraform_version": "string - Terraform version used to for the run" },
+      "state": "string - the current run state", "triggered_by": "string or null - user or trigger policy who triggered the run, if applicable", "type": "string - type of the run", "updated_at": "number - last update Unix timestamp in nanoseconds", "user_provided_metadata": [
+        "string - blobs of metadata provided using spacectl or the API when interacting with this run" ]
+    },
     "run": {
       "based_on_local_workspace": "boolean - whether the run stems from a local preview",